OpaceDigitalAgency/stories/PROGRESS.md

   - Downloaded all required CSS files from their CDN sources to the local server
   - Updated header.php to use local CSS files instead of CDN links
   - This resolved the Content Security Policy (CSP) issues that were blocking the CSS files
+- Committed and pushed CSS fixes to git repository:
+  - Added all modified files to git
+  - Committed with message: "Fix CSS issues by using local CSS files instead of CDN links"
+  - Pushed changes to remote repository
+- Fixed API URL configuration in the admin panel:
+  - Updated API URL in stories-backend/admin/includes/config.php to use absolute URLs
+  - Added environment-specific URLs for development and production
+  - Enhanced CORS configuration to allow requests from all necessary domains
+  - Improved error handling in the API client
+  - Created a test script to verify API connectivity
+- Fixed frontend API configuration:
+  - Removed all Strapi references from the codebase
+  - Renamed API types and functions to match the custom PHP API
+  - Updated netlify.toml to remove the empty STRAPI_URL environment variable
+  - Added better error logging to the frontend API client
+- Fixed database configuration issues:
+  - Updated database credentials in both API and admin config files
+  - Set environment to 'production' in both config files
+  - Verified CORS configuration for the frontend domain
+  - Enhanced database error handling with detailed information
+  - Added error reference IDs for easier troubleshooting